jawad-mwadama/product-list-with-cart/README.md

 # Product list cart with cart

-A simple project that is made with React, Vite and tailwindcss
+A not so simple project that is made with React (typeScript), Vite and tailwindcss